 As with all cruise ship services, you have to dive into the details to see what you really get.

-The package includes “Photography service”.
+Their package includes “Photography service”.

-What exactly is included with “photography services”?
+And what exactly is included with “photography services”?

 You have got to be joking.
 You get the photographer, but not the pictures!